aslakhellesoy/maven-utf8-jdk7-woes/README.md

-# Maven on JDK7 can't compile classes with UTF-8 characters in the name.
+# Maven on JDK 7 can't compile classes with UTF-8 characters in the name.

-Any tips about how to work around that would be greatly appreciated so I can build [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm) on JDK7.
+Any tips about how to work around that would be greatly appreciated so I can build [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm) on JDK 7.
 (Its i18n support uses classes with such weird characters).

 How to reproduce:

-## Works on both JDK6 and JDK7
+## Works on both JDK6 and JDK 7

 ```
 mkdir -p target/classes
 javac -encoding UTF-8 -d target/classes src/main/java/com/aslakhellesoy/Æøå.java
 ```

-## Works on JDK 6, but *not* on JDK7
+## Works on JDK 6, but *not* on JDK 7

 ```
 mvn -X clean compile